← Back to Distinction 9

 English Translation

-1. In creatures, what acts naturally acts as quickly as it can, and it pertains to the perfection of the agent that it can act as quickly as possible1: therefore, since the production of the Son from the Father is by nature and by the highest power, the Father generated [him] as soon as he was; but he was from eternity: therefore etc.
+1. In creatures, that which operates naturally operates as quickly as it can, and it pertains to the perfection of an agent that it be able to operate most swiftly1: therefore since the production of the Son from the Father is through nature and supreme power, as soon as he was, the Father generated; but he was from eternity: therefore etc.

-2. Likewise, it pertains to the perfection of generation that what is generated be equal to the generator2: therefore, since divine generation is most perfect, the Son will be in all things equal to the Father; but the Father is infinite in duration: therefore [so is] the Son also.
+2. Likewise, it pertains to the perfection of generation that what is generated be equal to what generates2: therefore since the divine generation is most perfect, the Son will be in all things equal to the Father; but the Father is infinite in duration: therefore so also the Son.

-3. Likewise, to understand itself is co-eternal to the divine mind; for it is never to be posited that God was made, from a non-understanding [being], to be understanding; but the word is co-eternal to the understanding mind; for from this, that the mind understands itself, it generates a word.
-If therefore the Son is most properly the Word, he is co-eternal to the Father; and this is what blessed John says3: In the beginning was the Word.
+3. Likewise, to understand itself is coeternal with the divine mind; for it is never to be supposed that God became understanding from a non-understanding being; but the word is coeternal with the understanding mind; for from this, that the mind understands itself, it begets a word.
+If therefore the Son is most properly the word, he is coeternal with the Father; and this is what blessed John3 says: In the beginning was the Word.

-4. Likewise, this4 same [thing] is shown by [reduction to] the impossible.
-Everything which began to be has been changed according to substance; but everything which begins to be generated, begins to be: therefore everything which begins to be generated has been changed according to substance; but generation5 is from the substance of the generator: therefore where generation begins to be, the substance of the generator is changed; but the substance of God the Father is, according to its being, immutable: therefore generation does not begin in divine matters.
+4. Likewise, this4 same point is shown by [the argument from] impossibility.
+Everything which began to be has been changed according to substance; but everything which begins to be generated, begins to be: therefore everything which begins to be generated has been changed according to substance; but generation5 is of the substance of the generator: therefore where generation begins to be, the substance of the generator is changed; but the substance of God the Father, according to its being, is immutable: therefore generation does not begin in God.

 On the contrary:

-1. Just as corruption is related to non6-being on the side of the end, so generation [is related] on the side of the principle; but everything which is corrupted ceases to be: therefore everything which is generated begins to be; but no such thing is eternal: therefore etc.
+1. As corruption stands to non6-being on the side of the end, so generation [stands] on the side of the beginning; but everything which is corrupted ceases to be: therefore everything which is generated begins to be; but no such thing is eternal: therefore etc.

-2. Likewise, whatever the divine essence produces is posterior to it7 in time, or in duration: therefore by parity of reasoning, [so is] whatever a divine person produces, since essence and person are the same.
+2. Likewise, whatever the divine essence produces is posterior to it7 in time or in duration: therefore by parity of reasoning whatever the divine person produces [is posterior to it], since essence and person are the same.

-3. Likewise, in God his being and his duration are the same; but the Son has a beginning of being: therefore he has a beginning of duration; but what has a beginning of enduring8 begins to be: therefore etc.
+3. Likewise, in God his being and his duration are the same; but the Son has a principle of being: therefore he has a principle of duration: but what has a principle of duration8 begins to be: therefore etc.

-4. Likewise, the Father lacks principle (principium) and lacks beginning (initium): therefore by the [same] account by which he communicates to the Son not having a beginning, by the same account he communicates to him not having a principle; or, if not this, neither that.
+4. Likewise, the Father lacks principle and lacks beginning: therefore by the same reasoning by which he communicates to the Son not to have a beginning, by the same reasoning he communicates to him not to have a principle; or if not the one, then not the other either.

 Conclusion.
-Generation in divine matters is eternal on account of the highest fecundity of the generator and the highest equality of the begotten, and the highest actuality of each.
+Generation in God is eternal because of the supreme fecundity of the one generating, and the supreme equality of the one generated, and the supreme actuality of both.

-I respond: It must be said that the generation of the Son is eternal both by reason of the generator and by reason of the begotten: by reason of the generator on account of the highest and perfect fecundity, by reason of the begotten on account of the highest and perfect equality; each of which conditions removes [the possibility] that the Son be posterior9 to the Father, as has been seen in the opposing [arguments].
-Another reason is on account of the highest actuality in each, in which act does not stand apart from potency, nor does being-able antecede being.
+I respond: It must be said that the generation of the Son is eternal both by reason of the one generating and by reason of the one generated: by reason of the one generating because of [his] supreme and perfect fecundity, by reason of the one generated because of [his] supreme and perfect equality; each of these conditions removes [the possibility] that the Son be posterior9 to the Father, as has been seen in the opposing arguments.
+Another reason is on account of the supreme actuality in each, in which act is not distant from potency, nor does the capacity-to-be precede being.

-To 1.
-To that which is objected, that corruption posits a final term; it must be said that corruption always says variation and change, and thus the conversion of being into non-being; and therefore it posits a final term.
-But generation sometimes says change10, as in creatures, and so posits an initial term; but in divine matters it does not say change from non-being, but emanation from being.
+1. To that which is objected, that corruption posits a final term; it must be said that corruption always denotes privation, and change10, and thus a conversion of being into non-being; and therefore it posits a final term.
+But generation sometimes denotes change, as in creatures, and thus posits an initial term; but in God it does not denote change from non-being, but emanation from being.

-To 2.
-To that which is objected, that the essence produces nothing except in time; it must be said that, just as a person produces another person, so an essence [produces] another essence.
-But it does not produce another essence11 from itself, since it is itself unmultipliable, nor from another, because [otherwise] it would similarly be necessary to ask whence it produced that other; and so it is necessary in the first production of a creature that it produce from nothing; and everything thus produced has being after non-being, and so [has] a beginning.
-But the person does not produce a person from nothing; and therefore it does not make a being from a non-being, and therefore such production posits no beginning.
+2. To that which is objected, that the essence produces nothing except in time; it must be said that just as a person produces another person, so the essence [produces] another essence.
+But it does not produce another essence11 from itself, since it is unmultipliable, nor from another, because it would similarly be a matter of asking whence it produces that other; and thus it is necessary in the first production of a creature, that it produce from nothing; and everything thus produced has being after non-being, and thus a beginning.
+But the person does not produce a person from nothing; and therefore it does not make a being out of non-being, and therefore such a production posits no beginning.

-To 3.
-To that which is objected, that the Son has a principle of being; it must be said that principle is said in two ways, namely [as] originative and [as] initial.
-According as principle is said originatively, thus the Son has a principle both as to being and as to duration, since he has each from another.
-But if principle be said [as] beginning, then I say that he has neither a principle of being nor of enduring.
-The first principle does not take away the account of the eternal, but the second does so.
+3. To that which is objected, that the Son has a principle of being; it must be said that "principle" is said in two ways12, namely as originative and as initial.
+According to the way "principle" is said originatively, thus the Son has a principle both as to being and as to duration, because he has each from another.
+But if "principle" be called a beginning13, thus I say, that he has neither a principle of being nor of duration.
+The first sense of "principle" does not take away the character of the eternal; the second indeed does.

-To 4.
-To that which is objected last, why the Father communicates to the Son lacking-a-beginning, [but] not [lacking]-a-principle; the response is now plain: because the temporal and the eternal differ of necessity by essence, [whereas] principle and that-from-a-principle [differ] not so; therefore it is not similar in this and in that.
-Since therefore what has a beginning is temporal, [and] what lacks [a beginning] is eternal; therefore since the Father and the Son are of one essence, it is plain etc. Again, since to have a principle and not to have [one] say a difference of person, and this [difference] is between Father and Son; therefore just as the Father does not communicate to the Son [his] person, but only [his] nature or essence, so he has communicated to him not having a beginning, but he has not communicated [his] not having a principle.
+4. To that which is objected14 last, why the Father communicates to the Son lack of beginning but not of principle; the response is now clear: because the temporal and the eternal differ of necessity by essence, principle and principled do not so [differ]; therefore the case of the one is not like the case of the other.
+Because therefore that which15 has a beginning is temporal, [and] that which lacks one is eternal; therefore since the Father and the Son are of one essence, this is clear etc. Again, since to have a principle and not to have one express16 a difference of person, and this is between the Father and the Son; therefore just as the Father does not communicate to the Son [his] person, but only [his] nature or essence, so he has communicated to him not having a beginning, but he has not communicated [to him] not having a principle.

 Scholion